Every major country in Indo-Pacific should be speaking with equal outspokenness, says US

 "Today I urge the world not to turn away from the Rohingya's suffering and to take the action necessary to allow them to safely return to the homes they fled in terror," said British Foreign Secretary Dominic Raab on October 22.

-The UK announced £47.5million new UK aid to support 860,000 Rohingyas and help Bangladesh deal with coronavirus and natural disasters, according to Foreign, Commonwealth & Development Office (FCDC).
+The UK announced £47.5million new UK aid to support 860,000 Rohingyas and help Bangladesh deal with coronavirus and natural disasters, according to Foreign, Commonwealth and Development Office (FCDC).

 This extra support came just ahead of a pledging conference co-hosted by the UK, US, EU and UNCHR today and follows UK sanctions on perpetrators of violence against the Rohingya people.